tonioni/WinUAE/cputest/readme.txt

 - Undefined flags (for example DIV and CHK or 68000/010 bus address error) are also verified.
 It probably would be good idea to optionally filter them out.
 - FPU testing is not yet fully implemented.
 - TAS test will return wrong results if test RAM region is not fully TAS read-modify-write special memory access compatible.
+- if 24-bit address space and high ram is enabled, tester can generate word or long accesses that wrap around.
+(For example: move.l $fffffe,d0)

 Tester compatibility (integer instructions only):